 A good tailor is every fashionista’s best friend.
 She can transform a wardrobe full of so-so clothes from discount stores into a closet full of amazing pieces that look custom made.

 A tailor can take in your jeans so they fit perfectly, repair small rips in your favorite clothes, hem pants so they work with your favorite pair of shoes, and so much more.
-If you don’t have one on speed dial, find one and introduce yourself!
+If you don’t have one in your contacts list, find one and get familiar.
+(My tailor is just my dry cleaner — they do a great job!)

 Your tailor can also help you personalize your clothes.
 Say you find a fabulous cardigan at H&M but don’t want to have the exact same one as everyone else.
 You could find some cool vintage buttons and have your tailor switch them out.
 It would only cost a few dollars and would give you a completely unique sweater that no one else would have.
 There are so many possibilities like this, so don’t be afraid to get creative and ask!